eProsima/Fast-DDS-docs/docs/fastdds/statistics/dds_layer/domainParticipant.rst

 Be aware that automatically enabling the statistics DataWriters using all these methods implies using the recommended QoS profile |STATISTICS_DATAWRITER_QOS-api|.
 For more information, please refer to :ref:`statistics_datawriter_qos`.
+However, if an XML profile is defined, the QoS applied are those defined in the profile, and for those QoS that are not specified in that profile, the default library QoS are applied (see :ref:`dds_layer_publisher_dataWriterQos` for the standard eProsima's DataWriter QoS) , and not the recommended QoS for the Statistics DataWriters.